Our Beliefs

 About End Times

 We believe in the personal and visible return of the Lord Jesus Christ to earth and the establishment of His kingdom.
-We believe in the resurrection of the body, the final judgment, the eternal joy of the righteous and the suffering of the wicked.
-Matt.
+We believe in the resurrection of the body, the final judgment, the eternal joy of the righteous and the suffering of the wicked (Matt.
 16:27; Mk.
 14:62; Jn.
-14:3; Acts 1:11; Phil.
-3:20; 1 Thess.
+14:3; Acts 1:11; Ph.
+3:20; 1 Thes.
 4:15; 2 Tim.
-4:1; Titus 2:13
+4:1; Titus 2:13).